 Understand External Vs. Internal Marketing

 It’s critical to understand the difference between external and internal marketing.
 What you do externally to attract customers isn’t nearly as important as what you do internally to get them to come back.
-Before you waste money on external marketing schemes, you should invest an equal, if not greater, amount on solidifying your internal marketing, whose principal components are the quality of customer service your staff provides and the marketing message you communicate to customers while they’re right there with you.
+Before you waste money on external marketing campaigns, you should invest an equal, if not greater, amount on solidifying your internal marketing.
+The principal components of internal marketing are the quality of restaurant service your staff provides and the marketing message you communicate to customers while they’re right there with you.

 Your success rides on your staff’s ability to exceed the great marketing expectations of guests entering your operation.
 You can start by delivering — over-delivering, in fact — on the promises made in your promotional materials.